-The CalSCHLS Regional Centers offer a Data Workshop to help identify local needs and develop action plans to meet those needs, including a Listening to Students Workshop for involving student voice in the process (see below).
+The CalSCHLS Regional Centers offer data workshops and coaching to help identify local needs and develop action plans to meet those needs.

 SURVEY PURPOSE

 The CSSS was developed for CDE in 2004 to fulfill the requirement in the No Child Left Behind Act of 2001, Title IV, that schools conduct an anonymous teacher survey related to student drug use and violence.
 Recognizing the opportunity this requirement presented, CDE expanded the content to collect other data to guide school improvement efforts, to meet LCAP state priorities, and to enable the perceptions and experiences of school staff to be compared to those of students on the CHKS.
 Schools can also add questions of their own choosing to meet other local data needs.
 Because the results are anonymous and confidential, the survey provides staff with an opportunity to honestly communicate their perceptions about the school.